Cubes, cacti, and framed long knots: The cactus action on the tower and the cubes action on framed long knots

 Likewise, for $\phi$, the collection of direction vectors between points in part (II) can be obtained by applying $\quot \circ ev_{n-k}$ to $f_2 \circ (\rho_2 \x \mathrm{id}_{D^{d-1}})$ for a nondecreasing piecewise-smooth surjection $\rho_2: \R \to \R$ which is the identity outside of $\I$ and such that $\I$ is partitioned into closed intervals on which one of $\rho_1$ and $\rho_2$ is constant and one is strictly increasing.
 The frame at a point in part (II) corresponding to time $t$ is $GS(Df_1 \circ (\rho_1(t), 0^{d-1})) GS(Df_2 \circ (\rho_2(t), 0^{d-1}))$.
 Similar statements are true for $\phi'$, with the role of $\rho_2$ played by a possibly different map $\rho_2': \R \to \R$.

-Here the functions $\rho_1$ and $\rho_2$ are those defined shortly before Definition \ref{D:action}.
+Here the functions $\rho_1$ and $\rho_2$ are those defined in Section \ref{S:lobe-param}.
 The claimed effect of $\phi'$ on configuration points is guaranteed by Steps 2 and 3, while the claimed effect of $\phi'$ on frames is guaranteed by Step 4.